By Deborah Goonan, Independent American Communities

 First, let’s consider the Tiny House trend, a fad that emerged in the past 5 years, but that has already lost its appeal in the real estate market, according to many sources, including a recent report on the Today Show.

-Besides, with the high cost per square foot, the added cost of land rental, and the hidden costs of living tiny (such as eating more take out), tiny homes are generally not a good value.
+Besides, with the high cost per square foot, the added cost of land rental, and the hidden costs of living tiny (such as eating more take out), tiny homes are generally not the best housing value.

 The biggest clue that tiny house living is out of vogue: HGTV has stopped running its marathons of Tiny House, Big Living shows.